Changes of circumstances that affect your child support

 Read more about child support assessments with second families.

 If you separate again

-If you separate again within 6 months and the receiving parent didn’t already choose to end the assessment, either parent can reinstate the assessment by telling us you have separated again.
+If you separate again while your assessment is suspended, either parent can reinstate the assessment by telling us when you separate again.
 The paying parent will start child support payments again from the new date of separation.

 If you have a limited or binding child support agreement, you need to tell us about changes which can be reflected by any clauses you included in your child support agreement.
 For example, if your child support agreement includes an unemployment clause, you need to tell us if you become unemployed.